carloscastellanos/teaching/480/Spring 2025/workshops/workshop4.md

 - [Overpass turbo](https://overpass-turbo.eu/) (to test out your API queries in the browser)
     - [Overpass turbo guide](https://wiki.openstreetmap.org/wiki/Overpass_turbo)
 - More resources available on myCourses

+## Assignment Submission
+- Document your work and submit on myCourses (more details available there).